 Upon completion of the distribution, the Board will be divided into three classes, each comprised of two to three directors.
 The two directors designated as Class I directors will have terms expiring at the first annual meeting of shareholders following the distribution, which Fortive expects to be held in 2017.
 The two directors designated as Class II directors will have terms expiring at the following year's annual meeting of shareholders, which Fortive expects to be held in 2018, and the three directors designated as Class III directors will have terms expiring at the following year's annual meeting of shareholders, which Fortive expects to be held in 2019.
 Fortive expect that Class I directors will be comprised of Kate D. Mitchell and Israel Ruiz; Class II directors will be comprised of Feroz Dewan and James A. Lico; and Class III directors will be comprised of Mitchell P. Rales, Steven M. Rales and Alan G. Spoon.
 Commencing with the first annual meeting of shareholders following the separation, directors for each class will be elected at the annual meeting of shareholders held in the year in which the term for that class expires and thereafter will serve for a term of three years.
-At any meeting of shareholders for the election of directors at which a quorum is present, the election will be determined by a majority of the votes cast by the shareholders entitled to vote in the election, with directors not receiving a majority of the votes cast by the stockholders entitled to vote in the election.
+At any meeting of shareholders for the election of directors at which a quorum is present, the election will be determined by a majority of the votes cast by the shareholders entitled to vote in the election, with directors not receiving a majority of the votes cast required to tender their resignations for consideration by the board, except that in the case of a contested election, the election will be determined by a plurality of the votes cast by the stockholders entitled to vote in the election.